jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 ### instantiateMappedType

+This function comes into play when it's necessary to instantiate a mapped type:

 ```ts
 function instantiateMappedType(type: MappedType, mapper: TypeMapper, aliasSymbol?: Symbol, aliasTypeArguments?: readonly Type[]): Type {
   // For a homomorphic mapped type { [P in keyof T]: X }, where T is some type variable, the mapping